kvinown/capstone-2/README.md

     npm run dev
     ```

-## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ****